 That is, the p-value is not:

 Statistical significance involves the consistency of an effect/association/difference; it suggests that the association/difference is reliably non-zero.
 However, just because something is statistically significant does not mean that it is important.
 For instance, consider that we discover that players who consume sports drink before a game tend to perform better than players who do not (\(p < .05\)).
 However, what if consumption of sports drinks is associated with an average improvement of 0.002 points per game.
 A small effect such as this might be detectable with a large sample size.
 This effect would be considered to be reliable/consistent because it is statistically significant.
-However, such an effect would not be practically important because it has an effect size so small that it results in differences that are not practically important.
+However, such an effect is so small that it results in differences that are not practically important.
 Thus, in addition to statistical significance, it is also important to consider practical significance.

 Practical significance deals with how large or important the effect/association/difference is.
 It is based on the magnitude of the effect, called the effect size.
 Effect size can be quantified in various ways including: